Chapter 10. Registering and installing RHEL from the CDN using Kickstart

 Enter the Activation Key.
 You can enter multiple keys as long as the activation keys are registered to your subscription.
 An example is:

-- Red Hat Insights (optional)
+- Red Hat Insights (recommended)

 Connect the target system to Red Hat Insights.Note